icey-franken/projectKIL/documentation/feature-list.md

 * so that... we may all hone our skills and learn from one another

-#### 3. Adding photos and videos to projects
+#### 3. Adding photos and videos to projects (~7 hours)

 * as a... visually inclined human

-* I want... to be able to show off my destructions and see the destructions of others
+* I want... to be able to show off my destructions and see the destructions of others using a SWEET drag and drop function (along with browsing my local files and embedding video links)
+  * Ed says drag and drop and embedding videos are probably the hardest parts of this project - aA will set up an AWS buckets account for us to do video hosting from.
+Ed also has other resources for us.
+He says DON'T focus on this feature until AFTER Tuesday - for now use a div with a static placeholder image.

 * so that... we may all may bask in the visual glory, and also so we are able to see what is going on, and how to do it.

-#### 4. Searching projects by keyword
+#### 4. Searching projects by keyword (~6 hours)

 * as a... person searching for ways to destruct